Barons' Crusade: Theobald I of Navarre's host

-Theobald I, the king of Navarre, gathered an impressive list of European nobles at Lyon, including: Hugh IV, Duke of Burgundy; Amaury VI of Montfort; Robert de Courtenay the Grand Butler of France (not to be confused with Robert I, Latin Emperor, also from Courtenay); and Peter I, Duke of Brittany.
+Theobald I, the king of Navarre, gathered an impressive list of European nobles at Lyon, including: Hugh IV, Duke of Burgundy; Amaury de Montfort; Robert de Courtenay the Grand Butler of France (not to be confused with Robert I, Latin Emperor, also from Courtenay); and Peter I, Duke of Brittany.
 They were accompanied by a number of counts of secondary rank, including: Guigues IV of Forez, Henry II, Count of Bar, Louis of Sancerre, Jehan de Braine the Count of Mâcon, William of Joigny, and Henry of Grandpré.
 Theobald's main force numbered some 1,500 knights, including a few hundred from Navarre.
-They departed France in August 1239, with most sailing from Marseilles and a smaller number departing from Frederick II's ports in southern Italy.
+They departed France in August 1239, with most sailing from Marseille and a smaller number departing from Frederick II's ports in southern Italy.
 Theobald reached Acre on 1 September; he was soon joined by those crusaders who were scattered by a Mediterranean storm in transit.
 There they were met by a council of local Christian potentates, most prominently: Walter of Brienne, Odo of Montbéliard, Balian of Beirut, John of Arsuf, and Balian of Sidon.
 Theobald was also joined by some crusaders from Cyprus.

 Theobald spent much time dallying at pleasant Acre, where he wrote a poem to his wife.
 Finally on 2 November, the group of about 4000 knights (more than half from the local barons and the military orders) marched to Ascalon, where they would begin the construction of a castle which had been demolished by Saladin decades prior.
 Two days into the march, Peter of Brittany and his lieutenant Raoul de Soissons split off to conduct a raid.
 They divided their forces and each waited in ambush along a possible route for the Muslim caravan which was moving up the Jordan to Damascus.
 Peter's half clashed with the Muslims outside a castle, and after some fighting, he sounded his horn to summon Raoul.
 The Muslims were routed and fled inside the castle, where Peter's men followed them, killed many, took some captives, and seized the booty and edible animals of the caravan.